 The injection molding process begins with a thermoplastic material in granular form being fed into a heating barrel.
 The plastic is heated until it reaches a predetermined temperature.
 It is then driven into the mold by a large screw.
 The screw remains in place after the mold is filled, applying pressure during the predetermined cooling time.
 Next, the screw is withdrawn, the mold is opened, and the part is ejected.

 Prototyping ensures a final product that meets all objectives intended by your original concept.
-If you’re looking for a plastic injection molder near you, check out Valencia Plastics or visit our blog to learn more about the injection molding process.
+If you’re looking for a plastic injection molder near you, check out Valencia Plastics or visit our blog to learn more about the injection molding and blow molding processes.